zzz0906/LeetCode/README.md

 also, when we try 3 times in each 4 times, to try 1,2,3 digits.

 **attention in std's dfs, it use a &references to represent the answer. it really great to add the change value as the parameter not like me use a global value.
 And std determine whether it valid in 4 times determination every time.**

+## 94. Binary Tree Inorder Traversal

+Inorder, typical question, which means left father right, the father is in the traverse's middle.

+First we need to traverse left, if there is a left we need to traverse.
+Then recording the traverse current position.
+Then record next.

+**attention remeber process NULL situation**

+It's really easy.